 Our alumni repeatedly tell us that CGS’s interdisciplinary team approach has enabled them to flourish in their professional lives in the fields of business, medicine, law, education, communications, the entertainment industry, and other fields.
 Many of our alumni return to CGS to speak to current and prospective students about the advantages of CGS, and our faculty, advisors, administrators, alumni and students are happy to speak with you about the benefits of beginning your university education at the College of General Studies.
 I encourage you to visit the college or contact us for more information.

-Bio: Natalie McKnight has a BA in English and Drama from Washington College, a Masters in The Writing Seminars from The Johns Hopkins University, and a PhD in English and American Literature from the University of Delaware.
+Natalie McKnight has a BA in English and drama from Washington College, a MA in The Writing Seminars from Johns Hopkins University, and a PhD in English and American literature from the University of Delaware.
 She chaired the Humanities Division at CGS for 14 years and served as Associate Dean and Director of the Center for Interdisciplinary Teaching & Learning for two years.
 A scholar of Victorian culture, she has published three books on Victorian fiction (Idiots, Madmen and Other Prisoners in Dickens; Suffering Mothers in Mid-Victorian Novels; and Fathers in Victorian Fiction), and she is Co-Editor of Dickens Studies Annual.